The Golden Eagle Luxury Train

 The weather is still, beautiful, much to the guide’s surprise: ‘But it’s always windy up here,’ We are shuffling around, sweltering in the big coats we wore, as instructed.
 Lunch is inserted in-between and follows a sealed menu (rolled and tied with gold ribbon), with more Cossack style folk dancing.

 Mtskheta is one of the oldest cities of Georgia, located at the confluence of the Mtkvari and Aragvi rivers.
 Today, it's a small provincial town, but, for nearly a millennium until the fifth century AD, Mtskheta was a large fortified city, the capital of the Kingdom of Iberia.
 Mtskheta is seen as the birthplace of Christianity in Georgia, and has two significant churches (of course) in and above the old capital.
-These became a UNESCO World Heritage Site in 1994.
+One of these is Svetitskhoveli Cathedral.
+They became a UNESCO World Heritage Site in 1994.
 A multiplicity of weddings seem to be taking place at both, but above has the best views.

 Back on the train, and on to Azerbaijan.